On your mark, get set…sell!

 This is a great time to review your listings and make sure that everything is updated and appealing.
 Take a look at:

-- bullet points – Are they clear, specific and easy to read?
+• Bullet points – Are they clear, specific and easy to read?
 Imagine a shopper quickly skimming.
-You should put the most important information first so you grab their attention and they stay on product page for more information.
+You should put the most important information first so you grab their attention and they stay on the product page for more information.

-- images – Use the best visuals possible.
+• Images – Use the best visuals possible.
 Not only will quality photos give the sense of professionalism, but it’s also what your shoppers see first.
 Make the most of that introduction.
-This article provides great tips for creating product photography as well as Amazon’s requirements.

 If you have any questions or need assistance with the tactics above, contact us at AMZ Consultancy.
 We can also help you become a brand registered seller, set up a brand store or audit your account to see what marketing and advertising tactics are best suited for your products.